bjmnbraun/icestick_fastio/README.md

 interface and the UART code.
 Ben and Nate will both look into whether this is possible.

-* Overclock the FPGA.
-The throughput of the UART can be increased by increasing the clock-rate of the FPGA.
+* Overclock the FPGA / UART.
+The throughput of the UART can be increased by increasing the baud-rate of the UART, and possibly even the clock-rate of the FPGA.
 Ben will look into this.

 We plan to have one of the above items working for the March 7 presentation.
 A version with higher throughput will be presented March 21.